-The proposed project provides an efficient housing development that will provide housing for a variety of income levels on an underutilized parcel of land.
-To the extent that infill parcels may be redesignated and rezoned to include additional housing units, particularly desired apartments for the community's workforce and units dedicated to affordable housing, Staff believes this policy is achieved.
+The proposed 16 unit development provides an efficient housing development that will provide housing for a variety of income levels on an underutilized parcel of land.
+To the extent that infill parcels may be redesignated and rezoned to include additional housing units, particularly desired apartments for the community's workforce and units dedicated to affordable housing, within the context of the parcel's surroundings, staff believes this policy is achieved.